-Home » Learn » Share Market » How does the Indian monetary policy affect the Indian stock market?
+Home » Learn » Share Market » How Indian Monetary Policy Influences the Stock Market

 Today, let’s talk about how the decisions made by India’s central bank, called the Reserve Bank of India (RBI), can affect the Indian stock market.
 In countries like India, the central bank plays a pivotal role in cross-checking the functioning of all the banks in the country.